peritext/peritext/specification/sections/doc-tech.md

 |       +--long-citation.md
 |   +--config.json //dev and prod configs + application sources (for contents, assets, and comments : flatfile, s3, disqus ...)
 |   +--credentials.json //all private credentials (zotero, google analytics, data sources, ...)
-+--utils//everything not related to the app itself
-|   +--middlewares
++--connectors
-|       +--local //handle flatfiles management on local server files
+|      +--filesystem //handle flatfiles management on local server files
 |      +--s3//handle flatfiles management on S3
 |      +--drive//handle flatfiles management on drive
 |      +--ftp//handle flatfiles management on ftp
 |      +--github//handle flatfiles management on github
-|   +--parsers //string parsers : metadata parser, figure/resource parser, modulo-markdown parser, ...
+|      +--disqus//default system for annotation management
+|+--converters //parsers/serialisers at different levels on top of the file structure tree level
+|      +--bibTexConverter
+|      +--sectionConverter
-|+--apis //expose APIs for transactions with different sources (contents, assets, annotations)
+|+--apis //expose internal APIs for transactions with different sources (contents, assets, annotations)
+|       +--annotationApi
+|       +--contentApi
-|       +--annotationsApi
+|       +--assetApi
+|+--validators // Functions which take an object containing inputs and return an object containing any errors and also a "purified" version of the object
-|       +--contentsApi
+|      +--metadataValidator
-|       +--assetsApi
+|      +--resourceValidator
+|+--models //unchangeable models (using Immutable lib ?) for metadata parsing, ...
+|      +--resourceTypes.json //types of accepted resources types and related information
+|      +--sectionTypes.json //types of sections/documents (book, ...) with inheritance and accepted metadata

+//app-relative architecture
 |+--actions // Redux action creators
 |+--actors // Handle changes to the store's state
 |+--components // React components, stateless where possible
 |+--constants // Define stateless data
-|+--containers // Unstyled "smart" components which take the store's state and * dispatch, and possibly navigation location, and pass them to "dumb" components
+|+--containers // Unstyled "smart" components which take the store's state and dispatch, and possibly navigation location, and pass them to "dumb" components
 |+--reducers // Redux reducers
 |+--static // Files which will be copied across to the root directory on build
 |+--styles // Helpers for stylesheets for individual components
 |+--intl //internationalized UI contents
-|+--validators // Functions which take an object containing user entry and return an object containing any errors
 ```